Alexander Bakunin: Return to Pryamukhino

 In a preface to a philosophical treatise, Bakunin argued that times of glory and power for Russia were always associated with the freedom of its people, and that the "slavery" of its peasants, (Note: At this moment serfdom existed in Russia.) which at that time seemed natural and traditional to many, was a consequence of the greed of the grandees, unrestrained by the law.

 Bakunin was also actively involved in the construction of a new residential building in his estate.
 By 1810, two separate outbuildings were built, which were later combined into a single structure.
 In 1808, construction began on a new stone church, which was mostly completed by 1826.
 He was also involved in park construction in his estate, which the Bakunins inherited from the former owners of the Shishkovs.
-He arranged picturesque cascades of ponds in the park, converted the old Riga into a Turkish bath, and arranged serverla baths on the left bank of the Osuga River.
+He arranged picturesque cascades of ponds in the park, converted the old Riga into a Turkish bathhouse, and arranged several baths on the left bank of the Osuga River.

 In 1806, he was elected the Novotorzhsky district and Tver provincial leader of the nobility.
 After his marriage in 1810, he settled for a while in Tver, where Alexander Mikhailovich was a member of the salon of Grand Duchess Ekaterina Pavlovna.
 In this salon, he communicated with many famous people of his time, such as the historian, historiographer and writer Nikolay Karamzin.

 During the French invasion of Russia in 1812, Mikhailovich and his wife decided not to leave Pryamukhino.
 But the main concern of Bakunin and his wife was the upbringing of children.
 (Note: By 1816, they had five children: Lyubov (1811), Varvara (1812), Mikhail (1814), Tatyana (1815), Alexandra (1816).)
 He taught them foreign languages, mathematics and other natural sciences, and Varvara Alexandrovna taught them music.
 In the house of Pravukhinsky there was a library, collected by Alexander Mikhailovich, so that his children had the opportunity to get acquainted with the works of the best representatives of world literature of that time.
 One of the main principles in the upbringing of children, Alexander Mikhailovich considered communication with nature, for which he arranged walks in the park and picturesque surroundings.
 In November 1834, the Bakunin family for the first time in full force left for the winter to live in Tver.